 Let’s start with DC.
 DC recently announced their lineup of movies through 2020.
 The movies include Batman vs. Superman, Suicide Squad, 2 Justice League movies, Flash, Wonder Woman, Shazam, Green Lantern, Cyborg, and Aquaman.
 Left out of their announcements are new Batman and Superman movies, though I suspect there will be at least one of each of those.
 I am a little surprised to see them putting up a Shazam movie in particular as that character, formerly known as Mr. Marvel, is relatively unknown and unliked but whatever, might as well try something.
-Aquaman also is curious as he is generally another unliked character and the casting of Jason Momoa as Aquaman also seems strange as Aquaman was never a very muscular man of color.1 Out of the lot of the movies, I am glad they are giving Green Lantern another shot and am interested to see how they deal with a Suicide Squad movie.
+Aquaman also is curious as he is generally another unliked character and the casting of Jason Momoa as Aquaman also seems strange as Aquaman was never a very muscular man of color.[1. not that there is anything wrong with this just an interesting casting decision, I think Momoa would have made for a perfect Martian Manhunter and I would have loved to see a Martian Manhunter movie so I’m disappointed both is not happening.]
+Out of the lot of the movies, I am glad they are giving Green Lantern another shot and am interested to see how they deal with a Suicide Squad movie.
 I got into the Suicide Squad with the New 52 and quite like that particular series.

 For casting, I don’t particularly like most of the casting that they have announced so far.
 Like I said, I like Momoa but he doesn’t fit Aquaman.
 Similar feelings towards Gal Gadot as Wonder Woman, though I think largely that character is difficult to cast and I think she could make it work.
 A lot of people disdain Ben Affleck as Batman but I feel he could turn out rather well.
 He has the chin for the mask and I think he can pull off the playboy Bruce Wayne which tends to be the trickier part.
 He could work out very well and I am willing to give him the benefit of the doubt until I actually see him for myself.
 They haven’t cast Shazam yet, though they have cast The Rock as the villain in that movie, and that alone to me speaks volumes of how bad the movie will likely be.